seerde/Project-2/README.md

 ### General Requirements

 - Build a web application from scratch, must be your own work.
-- Use Ruby on Rails framework to build your application
+- Use Express framework to build your application
-- Don't use Rails Scaffolding for generating your resources.
 - Deploy on Heroku so application is live on the web [here](https://github.com/sei-jed-10/deployment-in-heroku)
 - Create a `README.md` file that explains your app to the world